DreaM117er/MagWave44/guide_en.md

 ## Diodes and Single PCB

-- Here is a brief explanation of the orientation of the diode on the single PCB, please follow the diagram below to install the diode on the PCBs.
+- Here is a brief explanation of the orientation of the diode on the single PCB, please follow the photo below to install the diode on the PCBs.

 ![](pics/g08.png)
 ![](pics/g09.jpg)